 Most homes and businesses have at least one printer.
-Whether it's used several times a day or once a month, these printers will age just as quickly as their computer counterparts.
+Whether it's used several times a day or once a month, these printers, like their computer counterparts, can age over time.

 Don't toss it into the trash.
 There are a handful of different things that you can do to remove the product without harming the environment.